Why is good credit so important?

 Today’s economy runs on credit.
 If you want to get a mortgage for a house or a student loan to pay for college—or if you just want to charge your lunch on a credit card—you’re going to need a lender to extend you a line of credit.

 You’ll also need to be worthy of that line of credit.
 Your creditworthiness is defined by your three-digit credit score and is the key to your financial life.
-Good credit can be the make-or-break detail that determines whether you’ll get a mortgage, car loan or student loan.
-On the other hand, bad credit will make it more difficult for you to get a credit card with a low interest rate and make it more expensive to borrow money for any purpose.
+Good credit can be the make-or-break detail that determines whether you get a mortgage, car loan or student loan.
+Bad credit, on the other hand, will make it difficult to get a credit card with a low interest rate and more expensive to borrow money for any purpose.

 But what is a good credit score?
 Understanding why good credit is important and how to build a good credit score will help you take advantage of the benefits of good credit, so let’s take a close look at what you need to do to get your score within the “good credit” range.

 What is a good credit score?